Diversification is one of the most important things to get right when managing a portfolio.

-Investing in gold and silver is useful because precious metals are a separate asset class from stocks and bonds, and are partially uncorrelated and instead have their own unique risks and opportunities.
+Investing in gold and silver is useful because precious metals are a separate asset class from stocks and bonds, and are partially uncorrelated and have their own unique risks and opportunities.

 In my free newsletter, in addition to discussing the markets and various stock opportunities, I keep readers up to date every month or two with my own precious metal investing, including what specific positions I currently have.
 If that’s of interest to you, make sure you join.